groupdocs/reference.groupdocs.com/content/sites/groupdocs/viewer/english/java/com.groupdocs.viewer/filetype/_index.md

 ```

-Visio Macro-Enabled Drawing Template (.vstm) are template files created with Microsoft Visio that support macros.
-Unlike VSDX files, files created from VSTM templates can run macros that are developed in Visual Basic for Applications (VBA) code.
+Represents a Visio Macro-Enabled Drawing Template (.vstm), which are template files created with Microsoft Visio that support macros.
+Files created from VSTM templates can run macros developed in Visual Basic for Applications (VBA) code.
 Learn more about this file format [here][].

 [here]: https://wiki.fileformat.com/image/vstm